 |Nickname||Grand Sports Arena|

 Luzhniki Stadium is the largest football arena in Russia and one of the biggest stadiums in Europe.
 The venue boasts increased capacity after its renovation in 2013.
 The reconstruction made it possible for the stadium to become a flagship when it comes to upgrading facilities, playing conditions and advanced visitors’ experience.
-The arena traditionally hosts all major UEFA tournament matches featuring Russian National team.
+The arena traditionally hosts all major UEFA tournament matches featuring the Russian National team.

 Luzhniki arena has a typical stadium structure.
 The shape of a bowl with several entrances makes it easy for visitors to get to their seats effortlessly.
-All seats are divided into 4 main categories regardless the upper or lower row, although the price is often lower when it comes to upper-row seats.
+All seats are divided into four main categories regardless of the upper or lower row, although the price is often lower when it comes to upper-row seats.

 - Sector 1 is the main part of the stadium that hosts most of the long-side seats.

 - The Southern sector is for local supporters.
 It refers to tickets categories 2, 3 and 4.

 - The northern sector is for guest visitors.
 It also includes three ticket categories from 2 to 4.

 - The section with the main entrance hosts seats for the VIP and special guests as well as so-called sky-box category seats with maximum comfort and servicing.

 Note: smoking and drinking alcohol is prohibited.
 You can buy only non-alcoholic drinks and snacks inside the stadium bowl.